MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-egnyte.md

 ### What is different about Egnyte?

 Unlike other cloud storage providers, Egnyte has a `Shared` folder and a `Private` folder.
-When migrating from Egnyte, our app defaults to the **Private** folders when auto-completing the user to user migration setup.
+When migrating from Egnyte, our app defaults to the **Private** folders when autocompleting the user to user migration setup.

 ### How will my paths look when Egnyte is my source?

 During the migration setup (described later in this guide), you can edit the path(s) to specify where in Egnyte you want the data to go.
-From the root level of Egnyte, you can go into `/Private` which lists the individual users and their data, or `/Shared` which is the main shared data repository.
+From the root level of Egnyte, you can go into `/Private` that lists the individual users and their data, or `/Shared` which is the main shared data repository.

 Most cloud storage providers, Egynte, for example, start the listing with a user such as `/user@example.com/marketing data`.
 Egnyte does not do this, so you would be looking at a path such as `/Shared/marketing data` if it's a Shared folder, or `/Private/example/marketing data` if it's a Private folder.